-Use the Think.Check.Submit checklist to make an informed choice about where you publish.
+Use the Think.Check.Submit checklist to make an informed choice about where you publish – you can find out more about how it works in the short video above.
 The checklist includes ways to evaluate the credentials of any title and the society or publisher behind it.
 You can also find a list of all of our open access journals here which are peer reviewed by subject area experts.

 Quality open access publishing

 Open Access Scholarly Publishers Association (OASPA) and the Directory of Open Access Journals (DOAJ) are organizations focused on upholding the highest standards and quality of open access scholarly publishing.
 Working with open access publishers and journals they promote best practice across the industry.

 Their ‘Principles of Transparency and Best Practice in Scholarly Publishing’ are a set of criteria used to assess journals or publishers.
 It’s a useful list of the indicators to look out for when assessing the quality of an open access journal.
 For example, reliable open access journals will have:

 - a clear policy on conflicts of interest

 - a peer review process

 We’re proud to be an open access publisher member of both OASPA and DOAJ.
 Listen to our interview with Claire Redhead from OASPA in our 15-minute podcast to learn more about the future of open access.

 Is a journal good?
 A rounded view